Skip to main content

 What to Expect from Wi-Fi Standards Beyond Wi-Fi 6

 Looking beyond Wi-Fi 6, the future of Wi-Fi standards is poised for further innovations.
-Expect advancements in speed, efficiency, and AI-driven network optimizations.
+Expect advancements in speed, efficiency, and AI-driven network optimisations.
 While Wi-Fi 6 lays the groundwork, future standards will build upon this foundation to create even more dynamic and intelligent networks.